StefanBuchman/aws-appsync-chat-workshop/README.md

 **_At this point you have an usable serverless chat application with no AI features.
 The next steps are only needed to deploy and configure the integration with services that provide image recognition, text-to-speech, language translation, sentiment analysis as well as conversational chatbots.
 From here you can skip to step 13 if there's no interest to setup the AI integration._**

 ---

+## Add AI Features to your Serverless Chat Application

 8. Look up the S3 bucket name created for user storage: